 Signs the sun is up

-According to The Economist, commercial property prices rose nationwide in 2006 -- the first increase in 16 years!
+According to The Economist, commercial property prices rose nationwide in 2006 -- the first such increase in 16 years!
 In the three largest cities -- Tokyo, Osaka, and Nagoya -- offices and commercial property prices rose a healthy 10.4%.
-Morgan Stanley
+Buyout giant Blackstone Group

-As Shipley points out, Japan has some remarkable advantages that position the country well to compete in a global economy and with China, specifically:
+As Shipley points out, Japan has some remarkable advantages that position the country well to compete in a global economy, as well as with China specifically: